-Around my house, the change in the cold, wet, winter weather and shorter (darker) days can easily lead to gloomy attitudes, seasonal depression, and lack of school-work motivation.
-Maybe not so much during December as we typically incorporate a lot of Christmas projects and traditions into our school days and then take a nice long break until the end of the year.
+Around my house, the arrival of cold, wet, winter weather and shorter, darker days can easily lead to gloomy attitudes, seasonal depression, and lack of school-work motivation.

-But after the Christmas festivities are over and we return to routine – I feel a need plan some “fun” school projects to help me remember to celebrate the winter season, rather than dread it.
-(Which also helps kids appreciate it, since they model their behavior and attitudes after ours.)
+It helps to plan some fun school projects.
+They help me remember to celebrate the winter season, rather than dread it.
+That helps kids appreciate it since they usually model their behavior and attitudes after mine.

-Talking about sounds, smells, and other sensory opportunities that can be experienced during winter is a great way to discover the best parts of the season, and making this Winter Five Senses Book is the perfect project for an indoor day!
+Talk about the sounds, smells, and other sensory opportunities that we experience during winter to help your kids discover the best parts of the season.
+This Winter Five Senses Book provides the perfect project for an indoor day!

-I’ve done this winter writing activity in a public school classroom, homeschool co-op, and during our own homeschooling day, and it’s always been a favorite.
-You can use the free printable, or just use this post as inspiration for creating your own personalized winter senses discussion.
+I’ve done this winter writing activity in a public school classroom, homeschool co-op, and at home with my kids.
+It’s always a hit!
+Use the free Describing Winter printable, or just use these ideas as inspiration for a winter senses discussion.

-To begin the discussion and get the kids thinking about the sensory experiences of winter, one of my favorite books to share is, “A Little Bit of Winter.”
+Begin the discussion and get the kids thinking about the sensory experiences of winter with one of my favorite books, “A Little Bit of Winter.”

-It’s a darling story about the interaction between best friends, Rabbit and Hedgehog.
-As Hedgehog prepares for hibernation, he repeatedly asks Rabbit to describe winter as Hedgehog has only experienced winter through a deep, cozy sleep.
+This darling story follows the interaction between best friends, Rabbit and Hedgehog.
+As Hedgehog prepares for hibernation, he repeatedly asks Rabbit to describe winter.
+Hedgehog has only experienced winter through a deep, cozy sleep.

 Rabbit is perplexed and mentally stretched as he tries to describe winter in a way Hedgehog can relate.
 Kids love the surprise ending as Rabbit reveals a surprise he comes up with to save “a little bit of winter” for his slumbering friend.